Shreyanshraj12/Cricket-_Match-_Analysis/README.md

 # Cricket-_Match-_Analysis
+🏏 Power BI Analysis: T20 2020 Men's World Cup 2021 🏆
  Certainly!
 Here's a description for your Power BI project on the T20 2020 Men's World Cup 2021:  Title: Power BI Analysis of T20 2020 Men's World Cup 2021

 Overview
-This Power BI project provides insights and analysis on the T20 2020 Men's World Cup 2021 cricket tournament.
-It aims to visualize various aspects of the tournament such as team performances, player statistics, match results, and more.
+Explore the highs, lows, and everything in between of one of cricket's most exhilarating tournaments right here in this Power BI project.
+Get ready to dive deep into the world of cricket and unlock fascinating insights! 📊

 Features
 Interactive Dashboards: Explore interactive dashboards to visualize key metrics and trends of the tournament.